dtpoole/dotfiles/README.md

-dotfiles used in linux, cygwin and osx
+dotfiles used in linux, wsl and osx